 Characteristic Description Intuitive A good intuitive notation has potential as a usable formal method.
 Intuition varies among people Teachable A formal method needs to be teachable to the average software engineer.
 The training should include (at least) writing practical formal specifications Tool support Usable tools to support formal specification, validation, refinement and proof are required Adaptable to change Change is common in a software engineering environment.
 A usable formal method should be adaptable to change Technology transfer path The process for software development needs to be defined to include formal methods.
-The migration to formal methods needs to be managed Cost ^a The use of formal methods should be a cost effective (timeliness, quality and productivity).
-There should be a return on investment from the use of formal methods practical advice on choosing the formal specification language (e.g. VDM, Z, B, etc.), appropriate tool support including theorem provers, and to develop knowledge of formal specification and verification in the company.
+The migration to formal methods needs to be managed Cost a The use of formal methods should be a cost effective (timeliness, quality and productivity).
+There should be a return on investment from the use of formal methods aA commercial company will expect a return on investment from the use of a new technology.
+This may be reduced software development costs, improved quality, improved timeliness of projects or improvements in productivity.
+A company does not go to the trouble of deploying a new technology just to satisfy academic interest practical advice on choosing the formal specification language (e.g. VDM, Z, B, etc.), appropriate tool support including theorem provers, and to develop knowledge of formal specification and verification in the company.
 Some of the characteristics of a usable formal method are suggested in Table 18.3.